PacktPublishing/Hands-On-Enterprise-Automation-with-Python/README.md

 ## Get to Know the Author
 **Bassem Aly**
 Bassem Aly is an experienced SDN/NFV solution consultant at Juniper Networks and has been working in the Telco industry for last 9 years.
-He focused on designing and implementing next generation by leveraging different automation and devops frameworks.Also he has extensive experience in architecting and deploying telco applications over the openstack.
+He focused on designing and implementing next generation by leveraging different automation and devops frameworks.
+Also he has extensive experience in architecting and deploying telco applications over the openstack.
 Bassem also conducts corporate training on network automation & network programmability using python and ansible.

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.